shreyaM98/Homicide-Reports/index.md

 | Optimal Max Depth (Gini) | 0.0.8631 | 0.91 | 0.86 | 0.96 |
 | Optimal Max Depth (Entropy) | 0.9137 | 0.95 | 0.94 | 0.95 |

+As seen in the tree image below for the best decision tree, the max depth for this tree was only 3 and the top two most important coumns for predicting the next year were if the state was in the top 10 that year and that years cime rate.
+It is also interesting to discuss the spouse_count column.
+This column shows the count of spousal murders for that year and the more that a state has in a year, the more likely it will be in the top 10 states the next year.
+The other column of interest is the solved rate, which shows that with the more unsolved cases, the more likely that the state will be in the top 10 the next year.
+It can be hypothesized that states with high domestic assault rates are going to experience higher homicide rates and its understandable that having unsolved crimes will only let those murders continue and allow more to feel safe from being caught.

 <img src="Best_tree.PNG" class="inline" class="center" />